US Made Supply

 Box Trucks & Delivery Vehicles

 Box trucks and delivery vans follow the same 5 B:C minimum as other standard CMVs.
 The 5 lb ABC with vehicle bracket is the most common choice — compact enough for cab-side mounting, powerful enough for engine compartment and cargo fires.
+Common in HVAC, plumbing, flooring, and fire protection trades.
 Last-mile delivery fleets often standardize on this size for simplicity.

 Mount the extinguisher where it's accessible from the driver's seat.
 If the cab layout doesn't allow it, a bracket behind the driver's seat or on the bulkhead wall works.